 - Students need to balance summer school with summer job.
 They should consider how taking a summer class might impact their earning capabilities.

-Is there anything my student should consider if she is taking a summer class?
+Is there anything my student should consider if they are taking a summer class?

-If your college student has decided that the advantages of taking a summer class outweigh the disadvantages, there are a couple of things she should do as she considers signing up.
+If your college student has decided that the advantages of taking a summer class outweigh the disadvantages, there are a couple of things they should do:.

-- If your student is taking a summer class in place of a required class, she may want to sign up for the class for fall semester anyway.
-Once the summer class is completed, she can drop the class from her fall schedule.
-If the class is not on her fall schedule, and anything happens to prevent her from completing the class in the summer, she may find that there is no longer any room in the class in the fall.
+- If your student is taking a summer class in place of a required class, they may want to sign up for the class for fall semester anyway.
+Once the summer class is completed, they can drop the class from their fall schedule.
+If the class is not on the fall schedule, and anything happens to prevent your student from completing the class in the summer, they may find that there is no longer any room in the class in the fall.

-- If your student is taking a class at an institution other than his college, he should get approval from his current college.
-He wants to have the assurance that the college will accept the credits in transfer.
+- If your student is taking a class at an institution other than their college, they should get approval from their current college.
+Your student wants to have the assurance that the college will accept the credits in transfer.
 This is especially important if the course is a requirement.

-- Your student should check the transfer credit policy at his institution.
+- Your student should check the transfer credit policy at their institution.
 Most schools will accept the credits from another school, but not the grade.
-This means that if your student is taking a summer class in an attempt to raise his GPA, the class may need to be taken at his home school rather than at another institution.
+This means that if your student is taking a summer class in an attempt to raise their GPA, the class may need to be taken at their home school rather than at another institution.

-Your student may find that a summer school class is just the thing for him – to make up some credits, to get ahead, or just to take a fun class.
-As long as he considers the situation carefully and does a bit of pre-planning, he can enjoy a summer of work, relaxation – and school.
+Your student may find that a summer school class is just the thing – to make up some credits, to get ahead, or just to take a fun class.
+As long as they consider the situation carefully and do a bit of pre-planning, your student can enjoy a summer of work, relaxation – and school.